-- the putting together of a device from raw materials or component parts, - the complete rebuilding of an existing device and giving it a new identity, - making a new device from used devices, - fully refurbishing a device4, - development of software (which might include scripts, compiled code, web pages, spread sheets or apps etc.) that meet the definition of a medical device, - assigning a medical purpose to a product that is not CE marked as a medical device even if the product is CE marked under a different Directive/Regulation, e.g. the Low Voltage Directive 2014/35/EU.
-The MHRA have provided guidance on off-label use. - putting together combinations of medical devices and other equipment, - deviations from the instructions for use (including maintenance instructions) that significantly alter the safety, performance or function of the device, or - using an existing medical device for a different purpose from that intended by the original manufacturer.
-This would also be off label use.
+- the putting together of a device from raw materials or component parts, - the complete rebuilding of an existing device and giving it a new identity, - making a new device from used devices, - fully refurbishing a device4, - development of software (which might include scripts, compiled code, web pages, spread sheets or apps etc.) that meet the definition of a medical device, - assigning a medical purpose to a product that is not CE marked as a medical device even if the product is CE marked under a different Directive or Regulation, e.g. the Low Voltage Directive 2014/35/EU.
+The MHRA have provided guidance on off-label use.